Types of Benign Brain Tumor

 A brain CT scan showing a cross-section of the brain with a benign brain tumor

 Benign brain tumors do not spread in the brain; they often stay localized.
 Most times, when the tumors are completely removed during surgery, they don't recur.
-But when the tumors are not completely removed, they could come back.
+But if the tumors are not completely removed, they could come back.

 However, the skull is enclosed, so any tumor that grows within it, whether benign or malignant, has a great chance of pressing on some sensitive brain tissues, causing harmful side effects.